ritaturk/xenko-docs/GUIDELINES.md

 ![Physic Section Image](media/PhysicSection.png)

-Physics allows you to make physic simulations in your game.
+Physics allows you to make physics simulations in your game.

 Xenko has a physic system fully integrated in its game studio.
 Its dedicated physic editor allows you to directly edit physic shapes of objects or to automatically generate them from the models.